Old Milwaukee

-Old Milwaukee is a brand of American dry lager owned by the Pabst Brewing Company and consists of four different brews—Old Milwaukee Lager, Old Milwaukee Light, Old Milwaukee Non-Alcoholic, and Old Milwaukee Ice.
-Old Milwaukee is brewed throughout the USA and various packages are currently distributed in all 50 US states, many Canadian provinces, and in select international markets.
+Old Milwaukee is a brand of American dry lager owned by the Pabst Brewing Company.
+The brand currently consists of three different brews: Old Milwaukee Lager, Old Milwaukee Light, and Old Milwaukee Non-Alcoholic.
+Old Milwaukee is brewed throughout the United States and various packages are currently distributed in all 50 U.S. states, many Canadian provinces, and in select international markets.

 History

 Old Milwaukee Beer was first brewed in the 1930s as a value-priced beer by the Joseph Schlitz Brewing Company.
+It was discontinued in 1942 following grain shortages caused by World War II, but reintroduced in January 1959.
 In 1982, the Schlitz Brewing Company and the Old Milwaukee brand were acquired by Stroh Brewery Company of Detroit.
 In 2000, Stroh's and all of its beer brands and recipes were acquired by Pabst Brewing Company, where the brand currently resides.

 Canada is one exception: in 1999, Sleeman Breweries of Guelph, Ontario (a division of Sapporo Breweries) acquired Stroh Canada, becoming the Canadian manufacturer and distributor of Old Milwaukee.
 The purchase doubled Sleeman's volumes, although the Old Milwaukee brand competes on lower margins than premium beers.

-In 1987 Old Milwaukee introduced a beer/party ball to the market.
-It contains five gallons of beer.
-The "Beer Ball" was first introduced by F. X. Matt (at the time called the West End Brewing Co.) of Utica, New York, and that brewer coined the name "Beer Ball".
-Matt's first Beer Ball hit the market in 1977 and by 1982 it was being used by 10 other US and Canadian breweries.

 Accolades

-All four Old Milwaukee brews have won top honors at the Great American Beer Festival and the World Beer Cup.
+All three Old Milwaukee brews have won top honors at the Great American Beer Festival and the World Beer Cup.

 Old Milwaukee Light was awarded the Gold medal in the category American-Style Light Lager at the 2008 World Beer Cup.

-All four brews have won numerous awards at the Great American Brew Festival including:
+All three brews have won numerous awards at the Great American Brew Festival including: